roytang/roytang/README.md

 Latest notes:

 - [March 23, 2023, 1:44 p.m.
-Arena Mythic March 2023](https://roytang.net/2023/03/c570a3599955dc065f47de15cb5e9b1c/): Managed to hit Mythic in #MagicArena after a long drought (last time was way back in August!), right before I leave town and need to be away from Arena for a few days [13:48] I was running Esper Legends in Standard, it&#x27;s a fun deck!
-And current Standard is actually a bit fun, despite the prevalence of Fable (Click photos to view full-size)
+Arena Mythic March 2023](https://roytang.net/2023/03/c570a3599955dc065f47de15cb5e9b1c/): Managed to hit Mythic in #MagicArena after a long drought (last time was way back in August!), right before I leave town and need to be away from Arena for a few days I was running Esper Legends in Standard, it&#x27;s a fun deck!
+And current Standard is actually a bit fun, despite the prevalence of Fable
 - [March 20, 2023, 2:10 p.m. ](https://roytang.net/2023/03/1637698113766035456/): @Cardboard_Crack TIL goyf prices have tanked
 - [March 20, 2023, 1:04 p.m.
 Junk Shop](https://roytang.net/2023/03/junk-shop/): I&#x27;m always amused by this sign whenever I walk past this storefront.
 (Name translates loosely to &quot;Buying circuit breaker junk shop&quot;)
 - [March 18, 2023, 9:59 p.m.
 Movies: Shazam!
 Fury of the Gods (2023)](https://roytang.net/2023/03/shazam-fury-of-the-gods-2023/): A fun little superhero movie, kinda predictable.
 Gave me some Thor the Dark World vibes for some reason.